noubre/seekdeep/README.md

 3. Note the public key displayed in the terminal – this is your server's unique identifier on the P2P network.

+> **Note**: The server app is optional and only needed when you want to connect to a remote machine where you can't run the desktop app directly.
+The desktop app can act as both a client and server/host without requiring the separate server component.

 ### Running the Desktop App

 1. Make sure Ollama is running with the DeepSeek model.